FoE-Budha/foe-helper-docs/en/module/tech-tree/README.md

 The configuration menu allows you to:

 - Export the cumulative resource requirements to a `.csv` or `.json` file.
-- Useful for planning outside the game or sharing with others.

 ## Era Selection and Options